jdevfullstack/generative-ai-review/README.md

 ## AI Hierarchy

-Before we delve into Gen AI, it's good to know its hierarchy.
+Before we delve into GenAI, it's good to know its hierarchy.

 - **Artificial Intelligence (AI)**
   - The broadest category, referring to machines or software that